 Registrar and CEO

-In this newsletter, you will find valuable information on how to continue to keep up to date with useful, accurate resources and practice advice.
+In this newsletter, you will find valuable information on how to continue to keep up to date with useful and accurate resources as well as practice advice.
+As always, it is important to continue to stay engaged with the College.
+Please visit the registrant standards and resource section for practice advice and other website updates.

 Also, this ex.press issue offers you important new information on a variety of topics to assist you to better serve your patients as a self-regulated health professional including: